timescale/docs/mst/about-mst.md

 operation when the crashed process restarts automatically or when the network access is restored.

-However, more severe failure modes such as losing a single node entirely, require more drastic recovery measures.
+However, more severe failure modes, such as losing a single node entirely, require more drastic recovery measures.
 Losing an entire node or a virtual machine could happen for example due to hardware failure or a severe software failure.